nsnam/ns-3-dev-git/README.md

 4) [Getting access to the ns-3 documentation](#getting-access-to-the-ns-3-documentation)
 5) [Working with the development version of ns-3](#working-with-the-development-version-of-ns-3)

-Note:  Much more substantial information about ns-3 can be found at http://www.nsnam.org
+Note: More substantial information about ns-3 can be found at http://www.nsnam.org

 ## An Open Source project

-ns-3 is a free open source project aiming to build a discrete-event network simulator targeted for simulation research and education.
+ns-3 is a free open source project aimed at building a discrete-event network simulator targeted for simulating research and education.
 This is a collaborative project; we hope that the missing pieces of the models we have not yet implemented will be contributed by the community in an open collaboration